hunterloftis/knockout/documentation/plugins-namespaces.md

 title: Namespaces
 ---

-Knockout simplifies and expediates dynamic web development.
-You change underlying data and the change ripples through your graph of data transformations and out to your UI automatically.

 Many Knockout-based apps will also dynamically fetch data, add it to a view model, and bind the VM.
-By itself, Knockout supports only a single global view model - if you want multiple (eg ajaxed data), you have to specify DOM containers to applyBindings() for each one.
-Overlapping containers, multiple applyBindings calls, or global bindings all create problems.
-Further, it partially breaks the MVVM pattern because now your view models must be aware of your views (to supply container IDs for binding).
+By itself, Knockout supports only a single global view model - if you want multiple (eg ajaxed data), you have to break bindings into specific DOM containers, or use the namespaces plugin.

 Namespaces provide a solution to the multiple-view model problem.
-They allow you to bind simultaneously with 'data-bind', 'data-bind-spaceA', and 'data-bind-spaceB', without conflict and without specifying any DOM information.
+They will bind 'data-bind', 'data-bind-someSpace', and 'data-bind-anotherSpace', without conflict and without specifying any DOM information.

 {% capture plugin_download_link %}
  * __[Version 0.1.0](https://github.com/hunterloftis/knockout.namespaces/tree/master/build/output)__ (1.5kb minified)